Kitura/BlueECC/README.md

 Cross platform encryption and decryption is currently only supported with `prime256v1` curves using `kSecKeyAlgorithmECIESEncryptionStandardVariableIVX963SHA256AESGCM`.

-`secp384r1` and `secp521r1` does not support linux encryption with apple platform decryption and vice versa.
-As such the linux implementation is likely to change in a future release.
+`secp384r1` and `secp521r1` does not support Linux encryption with Apple platform decryption and vice versa.
+As such the Linux implementation is likely to change in a future release.

 For more information visit our [API reference](https://ibm-swift.github.io/BlueECC/index.html).